pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-aware Clients Requesting QTYPE=DELEG

-An explicit query for DELEG RR type at a delegation point behaves much like query for DS RR type: the server answers authortiatively from the parent zone.
-All previous specifications for special handling QTYPE=DS apply equally to QTYPE=DELEG.
-In summary, server either provides authoritative DELEG RRset or proves its non-existence.
+An explicit query for the DELEG RRtype at a delegation point behaves much like query for the DS RRtype: the server answers authortiatively from the parent zone.
+All previous specifications for special handling queries with QTYPE=DS apply equally to QTYPE=DELEG.
+In summary, server either provides an authoritative DELEG RRset or proves its non-existence.

 #### Delegation with DELEG